 United’s rivals in the league table Shamrock Rovers, St Patrick’s Athletic and Derry City dropped points on Friday night, so it was imperative that the Tribesmen broke a streak of four games without a win when they visited the seaside.

-Eric Foley showed his quality on a dead-ball 20 minutes in at the Carlisle Grounds.
-25 yards from goal, Foley shot across Peter Cherrie, curling the ball into the far-top corner out of the Scotsman’s reach.
+Eric Foley showed his quality from a dead-ball 20 minutes in at the Carlisle Grounds.
+25 yards from goal, Foley shot across Peter Cherrie, curling the ball into the far top corner, out of the Scotsman’s reach.